rosedj1/CMSOfficeHours/Programming/ROOT/PyROOT.md

 # Other useful methods.
-gr.GetN()        # Return the number of points in the graph. gr.GetPointX(4)  # Return the x-coordinate of point 4. gr.GetPointY(4)  # Return the y-coordinate of point 4.
+gr.GetN()        # Return the number of points in the graph. gr.GetPointX(4)  # Return the x-coordinate of point 4.
+First point indexed at 0. gr.GetPointY(4)  # Return the y-coordinate of point 4.
 ```